JetBrains/teamcity-sdk-docs/topics/plugins-packaging.md

 ```

 It is recommended to set the `use-separate-classloader="true"` parameter to `true` for server\-side plugins.
-To reload plugin without the server restart, use the `allow-runtime-reload="true"` parameter for deployment.
+To reload the plugin without the server restart, use the `allow-runtime-reload="true"` parameter for deployment.

 The plugin parameters can be accessed via the `jetbrains.buildServer.web.openapi.PluginDescriptor#getParameterValue(String)` method.